 + Andrea Profili

-Andrea's musical journey began when she asked her mom to play a 'little guitar', she meant the violin.
-Nevertheless she began playing both violin and guitar at age six at the Escuela Juveníl de Música de Panamá.
+Andrea began playing both violin and guitar at age six at the Escuela Juveníl de Música de Panamá.
 She studied violin with Horacio Bustamante, and moved at age 18 to the US to study with Sarah Johnson at Converse College, where she received a Bachelor of Music in Performance and a Masters in Music Education.
 As a member of Delta Omicron she was awarded the Rob Fund Memorial Grant, which enabled her to study orchestral conducting with Sarah Ioannides and Siegwart Reichwald.
 In 2011, Andrea completed the El Sistema Fellowship at the New England Conservatory, a highly selective program designed to serve postgraduate musicians and music educators passionate about creating careers for themselves that connect music, youth development, and social justice.
 After completing the fellowship she relocated to NYC to work with Fellow David Gracia and help found the Washington Heights Inwood (WHIN) Music Project.
 At WHIN Andrea teaches violin, viola and cello classes, conducts the orchestra, develops curriculum for new and existing programs, and trains young conductors and teachers.
-She's Executive Director of Orchestrating Dreams, Artistic Director of the American Youth Orchestra, and serves on the board of the WHIN Music Community Charter School, which will open its doors in September 2017.
-Andrea received funding from the Resource Center to create online teaching resources.
-She has worked as conductor and teaching artist at Upbeat NYC, Youth Orchestra of St. Luke's, Opportunity Music Project, MindBuilders, and Multicultural Music Group.
-In 2015 she was awarded an Outstanding Alumnae in recognition of her achievements and service to her community.
+Andrea has worked as conductor and teaching artist at Austin Soundwaves, Upbeat NYC, Youth Orchestra of St. Luke's, Opportunity Music Project, MindBuilders, and Multicultural Music Group and Carnegie Hall Music Educators Workshop.
+In 2015 she was awarded an Outstanding Alumnae from Converse College in recognition of her achievements and service to her community.

 + Jose Iglesias